Stochastic Opinion Dynamics under Social Pressure in Arbitrary Networks: Convergence to Consensus

 Using \Cref{thm::must_converge_equilibrium}, with probability $1$, $\bbeta(t)$ must converge to one of the two boundary equilibrium point.
 If $\bx$ is such that $\dermat{\bx}$ has all eigenvalues less than or equal to one, then by \Cref{lem::only_one_eig_smaller}, the other boundary equilibrium point must have an eigenvalue larger than $1$.
 Using the first statement of this theorem, $\bbeta(t)$ almost surely cannot converge to this other boundary equilibrium point, and thus $\bbeta(t)$ converges to $\bx$ with probability $1$. \end{proof}

 \Cref{thm::eig_does_not_converge} gives the answer to when the opinion dynamics converges to consensus or not.
-The only property that needs to be checked are the eigenvalues of $\dermat{\bzero}$ and $\dermat{\bone}$.
-If the eigenvalues of either are all less than $1$ (or equal to $1$ but with the necessary assumptions in our model), then consensus happens with probability $1$.
+The only property that needs to be checked are the eigenvalues of $\dermat{\bzero}$ and $\dermat{\bone}$. \ifeight \else If the eigenvalues of either are all less than $1$ (or equal to $1$ but with the necessary assumptions in our model), then consensus happens with probability $1$.
 If the eigenvalues of $\dermat{\bzero}$ and $\dermat{\bone}$ both have a value greater than $1$, then \Cref{thm::eig_does_not_converge} shows that consensus does not occur with probability $1$.

-We remark that if all agents' bias parameters are greater than $1$ ($\bGamma^{-1}$ has all values less than $1$), we immediately get that $\dermat{\bone}$ has largest eigenvalue less than $1$.
+\fi We remark that if all agents' bias parameters are greater than $1$ ($\bGamma^{-1}$ has all values less than $1$), we immediately get that $\dermat{\bone}$ has largest eigenvalue less than $1$.
 Thus, as expected, all agents converge to declaring opinion $1$ with probability $1$.
 In \cite{socialPressure2021}, the threshold for approaching consensus is computed when the network is the complete graph, where proportion $\Phi$ of the agents have bias parameter $\gamma > 1$ and proportion $1 - \Phi$ of the agents have bias parameter $1/\gamma$.
-Consensus occurs if and only if
+Consensus occurs if and only if \ifeight $\gamma \leq \max\left\{\frac{1 - \Phi}{\Phi}, \frac{\Phi}{1-\Phi} \right\}$. \else